 There’s about four types of juicers out there: Centrifugal, Masticating, Upright Masticating and Twin-gear.

 Unsure on which one is right for you?
 I’ve done an easy breakdown for you!
+If you would like some more info on the best juicers then check out this buyer’s guide in choosing the best juicer when you’re done!

 These are the most common and most affordable juicers on the market.
 They work at a high speed and are great in juicing most fruits and vegetables quick and easy.
 Some of them have large feeding cuts which make it easy to just throw in a whole apple.
 This is a great juicer for those who are beginning to juice and don’t want to do a big investment and those who don’t have a lot of time on hand.
 They are also very quick to clean.